 Parts of the park have been left as nature intended, with rugged views and lots of wildlife.
 It’s definitely a great place for nature lovers and avid landscape photographers.

 2. Spot Rare Wildlife

-The landscapes of Saugatuck Dunes State Park are home to diverse flora and fauna, including a number of rare and unusual species.
+The landscapes of Saugatuck Dunes State Park are home to diverse flora and fauna, including several rare and unusual species.

-Rare fish swim through the waters, including the black buffalo, creek chubsucker, and lake sturgeon, and the habitat also supports the native spotted turtle, the eastern box turtle, and the unusual Blanchard’s cricket frog.
+Rare fish swim through the waters, including the black buffalo, creek chubsucker, and lake sturgeon.
+The habitat also supports the native spotted turtle, the eastern box turtle, and the unusual Blanchard’s cricket frog.

 3. Perfect Your Swing at Clearbrook Golf Club

 The 18-hole Clearbrook Golf Course has a great reputation – top players have teed off here, and the course has been used as a qualifying site for the prestigious Michigan Open.

 A par-72 course, it features long stretching greens and challenging slopes, all surrounded by lush vegetation and colorful flowers.
 Tree-lined fairways lead to bunkers and exciting water features.
 There are plenty of obstacles and hazards to really make you think about your game.
 Indeed, the fifth hole, in particular, has earned accolades.
 The course encourages you to use a variety of golf clubs – there’s no time to lose concentration!

 The club has full practice areas, including a practice bunker, chipping green, driving range, and putting greens, and the pro shop is stocked with everything you need for a great game.
 Relax in the friendly clubhouse for a tasty home-cooked meal and amazing views.